Asiya: Narrative

-According to Islamic belief, Asiya searched for a wet nurse for the baby Moses, but he rejected every woman that attempted to breastfeed him.
+According to Islamic belief, Asiya searched for a wet nurse for the baby Moses, but he rejected every woman who attempted to breastfeed him.
 Moses' sister, who had been ordered by their mother to watch him from afar, approached Asiya and suggested her mother, although concealing their relationship and guising her as any other wet nurse.
 Miraculously, Moses began to breastfeed from his biological mother and the two were reconnected.
 Asiya offered her to live in their household and paid her for her services, unaware of their true relationship.

 When she witnessed the death of a believing woman under her husband's torture, Asiya declared her faith before the Pharaoh.
-He tried to turn her away from Islam, but Asiya refused to reject God and the teaching of Moses.
+He tried to turn her away from Islam, but Asiya refused to reject God and the teachings of Moses.
 On Pharaoh's orders, she was tortured to death.

 Veneration

 Asiya is one of the four most respected women of all time, and is highly honored by Muslims.
-It is said that Asiya was a sincere believer and that she fully submitted herself to Allah, despite being the wife of Pharaoh.
+It is said that Asiya was a sincere believer and that she fully submitted herself to God, despite being the wife of Pharaoh.
 According to Hadith, she will be among the first women to enter Paradise because she accepted Moses's monotheism over Pharaoh's beliefs.
 The Qur'an mentions Asiya as an example to all Muslims.
 Her supplication is mentioned in the Qur'an:

 And Allah citeth an example for those who believe: the wife of Pharaoh when she said: "My Lord!
 Build for me a home with thee in the Garden, and deliver me from Pharaoh and his work, and deliver me from evil-doing folk."